WATERMELON GAZPACHO // LEFTOVERS

 Salt and ground black pepper, to taste

-Our note: The recipe is for a jug of gazpacho.
+Note: The recipe is for a jug of gazpacho.

 1. Cut the stale bread into thick slices.
 Put into a bowl.
 Cover with water and wait for a while.
-Strain the soaked bread and put all into a jug.
+Strain the soaked bread and put it all into a jug.

-3. Chop the watermelon into cubes, carefully take out the seeds.
+3. Chop the watermelon into cubes, and carefully take out the seeds.
 Put into the jug as well.
 Mix all well with a blender.